brimshot/quickPatterns/README.md

 quickPatterns.sameLayer().addPreRenderEffect(new qpContinuallyFadeLayerBy(20)); //layer 1 will fade to black by 20/255 once per tick
 ```

-By fading before rendering, pixels that were lit by the previous frame will be faded and any pixels drawn in the new frame will show at full brightness.
+By fading before rendering, pixels that were lit by the previous frame will gradually fade away and any pixels drawn in the new frame will show at full brightness.

 Use post-render effects to apply adjustments *after* new pattern data has been written to the layer, for example a breathing effect that effects both new writes and previous.